-An early morning cab ride at 4:00 AM in the morning to Tiger Hill in Ghoom to see the sunrise is one of the top things to do on your trip to Darjeeling.
+An early morning cab ride at 4:00 AM in the morning to Tiger-Hill in Ghoom to see the sunrise is one of the top things to do on your trip to Darjeeling.
 As famous as the sunrise is, it is just as elusive.
-Instead of giving in to the temptation of sunrise, we decided to take a day trip to Ghoom in order to trek to tiger hill and visit some monasteries in Ghoom.
+Instead of giving in to the temptation of sunrise, we decided to take a day-trip that included the Tiger-hill trek and Ghoom monasteries.

 It took us about an hour and a half to reach the Tiger hill.
 There is a temple complex after 15 minutes walk.
 You can replenish yourself with some food at the Prasad counter of the temple, however I am not sure if it is a daily feature.
 They served good food and hot tea for free.

 I recommend that you start early in the morning because it became very misty by afternoon and mist hid all the view and it started drizzling.

 Ghoom is located at 2225 metres, at a higher altitude than Darjeeling.
 Ghoom has many monasteries, Batasia Loop(highest point on the Himalayan Railway) and a tiny rail museum(included with the toy train ride from Darjeeling to Ghoom) that the visitors can see.
 I couldn’t visit all the monasteries but I did visit Ying Choeling monastery, the oldest in the region.